rthomasv3/AutoGameBench/README.md

 3. Inject a native assembly into the game.
 4. Load additional assemblies via a plugin pattern (including all dependencies).
 5. Intercept DirectX 11 and 12 Present call to get performance info.
+6. Collect sensor data during run (CPU temp, GPU temp, memory usage, and more).
-6. Run basic actions in a game by simulating mouse and keyboard inputs.
+7. Run basic actions in a game by simulating mouse and keyboard inputs.
-7. Check for and recognize any text that appears in game (English only right now).
+8. Check for and recognize any text that appears in game (English only right now).
-8. Take screenshots.
+9. Take screenshots.

 ### Example